Quirindi: Local Teams/Events

-One major issue faced by Quirindi's sporting scene was the demise of the local rugby league club, the Quirindi Grasshoppers, who have been in recess since 2017 after years of financial problems.
-This has left the town without a team in its most popular sport, and forces local players to either travel to play for Murrurundi or Werris Creek, or give up the game they love entirely.
+One major issue faced by Quirindi's sporting scene was the demise of the local rugby league club, the Quirindi Grasshoppers, who were in recess from 2017 until 2024.
+This has left the town without a team in its most popular sport, and forced local players to either travel to play for Murrurundi or Werris Creek, or give up the game they love entirely.
+The team will return to the Group 21 Rugby League competition in 2025, fielding reserve grade and women's tackle teams.
+The Grasshoppers have won premierships in 1929, 1947, 1977, 1978, 1980 and 1981.

 Quirindi Jockey Club plays host to seven race meetings each year including the Boxing Day Races which attracts thousands of people each year.